 Currently, the medical treatments available for fibroids can make symptoms better temporarily but they do not make the fibroids go away.
 For women with heavy bleeding, it is worth trying a medical treatment before undergoing a surgical procedure.
 Women with pressure symptoms caused by large fibroids will not benefit from any medicines currently available.
 On the horizon are several promising, new drugs that will treat the fibroids themselves not just the symptoms.

-Although IUD’s are typically used to prevent pregnancy, they have non-contraceptive benefits as well.
+- Intrauterine Devices (IUD) – Although IUD’s are typically used to prevent pregnancy, they have non-contraceptive benefits as well.
 An IUD that releases a small amount of hormone into the uterine cavity has been shown to decrease bleeding related to uterine fibroids.
 An IUD can be inserted during a routine office appointment.
 Ask you doctor for more information about this option.
-Click here to learn more about the Mirena IUD.
+Learn more about the Mirena IUD.

-A new drug, Lysteda, was recently approved by the FDA for the treatment of heavy menstrual bleeding.
+- Lysteda – A new drug, Lysteda, was recently approved by the FDA for the treatment of heavy menstrual bleeding.
 LYSTEDA is a non-hormonal medication you only take during your period, as opposed to every day.
 LYSTEDA cannot be used as birth control and because it does not contain hormones, it doesn’t have hormonal side effects.
 LYSTEDA is FDA-approved to help reduce Heavy Monthly Bleeding (HMB).
 LYSTEDA was also shown to help make a meaningful difference as early as the first menstrual cycle and for all cycles studied.
-Click here for more on Lysteda.
+Learn more about Lysteda.